In a Nutshell

 Starts at a middle layer (usually Layer 3 or 4).
 Example: Try a ping.
 If it works, you know Layers 1, 2, and 3 are healthy—focus on 4-7.
 If it fails, focus on 1-3.

 Real-world networking often breaks the clean boundaries of models.
-Two critical protocols serve as "connective tissue" between layers:
+Two critical protocols serve as "connective tissue" between layers, often misunderstood in their placement:

 Historical Analysis